mehul-anshumali/Internship_PhonePe/week1/TasksList.md

 <img src="https://github.com/mehul-anshumali/Internship_PhonePe/blob/main/week1/output_images/ssh.png">

-## Mount /var/log on a seperate mount.
+## :point_right: Mount /var/log on a seperate mount.
 Create and add a new disk to OS.
 Using LVM attach this disk.
 Mount this disk using ext4 file system.
 Configure the OS for single user mode.
 By typing the command: ```init 1```.
 Move the ```/var/log``` content to new mounted directory.
 Let’s say newly mounted directory is ```/mnt/tmp_vol```.